juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 18:00 Hours Rsync and some Files FAiled, on the Linux Free NTFS driver side.

 Option A) Buy the Paragon NTFS Pro driver for Linux.
+Rsync again should be much faster, most of the work is done.

-Option B) Install NTFS HDD in Windows8.1,
-Share with Samba3, 10G SPF+ Direct Network, Rsync from Shared Windows Folder.
+Option B) Install the NTFS 18TB HDD in Windows8.1, Share with Samba3, 10G SPF+ Direct Network, Rsync from Shared Windows HDD.

 ----